 Themes: Loneliness.
 Alienation.
 Isolation.
 Adolescence.
 Sadness.
 Depression.
 Very personal stuff essentially.

-So… When Did I Really Kick It Off?
+So… When Did It Really Kick Off?

 Summer 2010.
 I was 19.
 My life had taken a turn for the worse, and as I came to discover in the following years: Every time something bad happened, so did poetry.